graphitemaster/incbin/README.md

 ## Miscellaneous

-Documentation for the API is provided by the header.
+Documentation for the API is provided by the header using Doxygen notation.
 For licensing information see UNLICENSE.